stevleibelt/php_component_proxy_logger/README.md

 # Todo List

 * update readme
-    * explain storage aka LogEntryBufferInterface
+    * explain storage aka LogRequestBufferInterface
     * show example with benefits of using buffer->flush or buffer->clean when you are in a process that iterates over a bunch of data
     * show migration example
     * show code examples
     * mention all decoupled classes and the benefit of that
         * BufferManipulation
         * Factory
-        * LogEntry
+        * LogRequest
         * Proxy
         * Validator